All of our therapists are offering online counselling at this time!

 Therapies such as cognitive behavioural therapy (CBT) and exposure therapy are commonly used with anxiety and panic attacks.
 Your therapist will help you identify the negative thinking patterns holding you back and teach you how to deal with anxiety when facing stressful events.
 Through your sessions, you will gradually learn to face difficult situations and feel prepared to deal effectively with panic attacks.

-If you have experienced trauma, our team of therapists specializes in helping clients identify the roots of their struggles and learn useful tools for overcoming them.
+If you have experienced anxiety attacks, our team of therapists specializes in helping clients identify the roots of their struggles and learn useful tools for overcoming them.

 Reach out today to book a session with one of our therapists and let a trained professional help you navigate your symptoms and start living your life again.